txt/plm18/doc/review1b.md

 Q3: Give one example of a general language.
 When would you use it?
 And when would you not use it?

-Q4: Give the language fregment
+Give the language fregment

 	x*2 +
 	y/3.14  # this is a little example

-Q5: How might this frament tokenize?
+Q4: How might this frament tokenize?
 What meta knowledge might be collected on each item?

-Q6: How might this fragment parse?
+Q5: How might this fragment parse?

-Q7: What is tokenization?
+Q6: What is tokenization?

-Q8: What is parsing?
+Q7: What is parsing?

 Given the following regular expression

 	A+B+

-Q9: What could it match?
+Q8: What could it match?

-Q10: What if something it would not match?
+Q9: What if something it would not match?

-Q11: Underneath regular expression, what is mathematic model?
+Q10: Underneath regular expression, what is mathematic model?

-Q12: What is Hersleb hypothesis?
+Q11: What is Hersleb hypothesis?
 If you are a software manager, how could you apply the hersleb hypothesis?

 ## Pipes

 Pipes are used to connect together lots of little utiliies.

-Q13: What does this pipe do?
+Q12: What does this pipe do?
 What are its parts?

       ls | grep '/^[a-z]/' | wc -l

 In shell scipt, pipes only connect one input to one output.

-Q14: Comment: pipes are stupid cause they are too simple.
+Q13: Comment: pipes are stupid cause they are too simple.

-Q15: Comment: pipes are fantastic cause they are so simple.
+Q14: Comment: pipes are fantastic cause they are so simple.

 ## AWK